 The elder William R. Wilkerson printed the official list of names targeted by the House Committee on Un-American Activities (HUAC) in their 1947 hearings.
 Among the notable careers disrupted or ravaged by this announcement: E.Y.
 Harburg, Howard Koch, Ring Lardner Jr., Edward Dmytryk, and Dalton Trumbo.

 Wilkerson initiated a Blacklist as a targeted response against the moguls who presumably denied him the opportunity to establish a film studio in the late 1920s.
-He then created The Hollywood Reporter in 1930.
-After World War II, Wilkerson authorized a series of editorials attacking communist sympathizers and their influence in the motion picture industry.
+He then created The Hollywood Reporter.
+Just after World War II, Wilkerson authorized negative editorial stories aimed at communist sympathizers with their influence on the motion picture industry.
 The publication ignited the issue by naming names.
 DALTON TRUMBO (with wife at HUAC)

 The details of The Hollywood Reporter’s role in the Blacklist era was chronicled for the first time in a lengthy article published on Monday.
 The younger Wickerson surmised his dad might have apologized for curtailing so many careers had he lived long enough.
 He died in 1962, two years after the Blacklist was broken by Kirk Douglas, who hired Trumbo to supervise the script for Spartacus; and most importantly, received screen credit.

 William Wilkerson’s son released the following statement: On behalf of my family, and particularly my late father, I wish to convey my sincerest apologies and deepest regrets to those victimized by this unfortunate incident.
 WILLIAM R. WILKERSON (courtesy of Wilkerson Archives)